reshamas/fastai_deeplearn_part1/notes/nlp_terms.md

 ### Event Detection and Classification
 find and classify the events in which the entities are participating

+### GloVe
+GloVe is an unsupervised learning algorithm for obtaining vector representations for words.
+Training is performed on aggregated global word-word co-occurrence statistics from a corpus, and the resulting representations showcase interesting linear substructures of the word vector space.

 ### Temporal Expression Detection
 * tells us that our sample text contains the temporal expressions *Friday* and *Thursday*